deepgram/web-next/content/blog/posts/python-topic-modeling-with-a-bert-model/index.md

 plt.show()
 ```

 The image below shows the example cluster plot created from the document set we used.
-You probably want to click into the image for a closer look.
+You probably want to click on the image for a closer look.
 Or, just create it yourself from the code above!

 ## Summary of BERT Topic Modeling in Python